Phase transitions in the frustrated Ising ladder with stoquastic and nonstoquastic catalysts: Model

-Since the general problem of deciding whether a local curing transformation exists is NP-complete even for single-qubit Clifford transformations~\cite{Marvian:2019aa,klassen2019hardness}, we do not consider here the non-stoquasticity of $\hat{H}$ in more general cases than the conditions given by Eq.~\eqref{eq:non-stoq-cond}.
-In the following, we refer to $\hat{H}$ as non-stoquastic if there is no curing transformation which is a product of single-qubit Clifford unitaries, and as stoquastic otherwise.
+Since the general problem of deciding whether a local curing transformation exists is NP-complete even for single-qubit Clifford transformations~\cite{Marvian:2019aa,klassen2019hardness}, we do not consider here the nonstoquasticity of $\hat{H}$ in more general cases than the conditions given by Eq.~\eqref{eq:non-stoq-cond}.
+In the following, we refer to $\hat{H}$ as nonstoquastic if there is no curing transformation that is a product of single-qubit Clifford unitaries, and as stoquastic otherwise.